More than 50 million people across the USA suffer from allergies each year.

 If tobacco smoke pollution is an ongoing problem where you live then an air purifier specifically designed to deal with cigarette smoke and other toxic gases is a good investment in your long-term health.

-6. Nonstick Cookware Allergens
+6. Nonstick Cookware Chemical Gases

 Many people use Teflon-coated nonstick frying pans and other cookware in their kitchens.
 There’s no doubt they can be a time saver but there are health concerns associated with Teflon, particularly when it’s heated to high temperatures.